William Dudley Chipley

 William Dudley Chipley (June 6, 1840 – December 1, 1897) was an American railroad executive and politician who was instrumental in the building of the Pensacola and Atlantic Railroad and was a tireless promoter of Pensacola, his adopted city, where he was elected to one term as mayor, and later to a term as Florida state senator.

-Following the American Civil War, in 1868 Chipley was one of twenty men arrested in his hometown of Columbus, Georgia, in 1868 on suspicion of participation in the murder of Radical Republican judge George W. Ashburn by the Ku Klux Klan.
-Political maneuvers resulted in the dropping of all charges.
+Following the American Civil War, in 1868 Chipley was one of many men arrested in his hometown of Columbus, Georgia, on suspicion of participation in the murder of Radical Republican judge George W. Ashburn by the local Ku Klux Klan.
+However, the key witness, American soldier Charles Marshall, who confessed to being a participant at the murder, testified that a man of Chipley's size had been the leader outside but he could not state with certainty it was Chipley and added that he had "not had any acquaintance with Chipley".

+In October 1868, Chipley along with M.M.
+Moore, J.S.
+Pemberton, Frank Gunby, and J. Gunby Jordan established Columbus, Georgia's first fire corporation, The Rescue Hook & Ladder Co.

 In 1877, Chipley helped Texas Rangers and Florida law officers subdue and arrest outlaw John Wesley Hardin aboard a train in Pensacola.
 Hardin was subsequently returned to Texas, convicted on outstanding murder charges, and imprisoned.

 Early life

-Chipley was born in Columbus, Georgia, the son of Dr. William Stout Chipley and Elizabeth Fannin Chipley.
-Chipley's grandfather, the Rev. Stephen Chipley, was one of the founding citizens of Lexington, Kentucky.
+Chipley was born in Columbus, Georgia, but when he was four, his parents, Dr. William Stout Chipley and Elizabeth Fannin Chipley, returned to Lexington, Kentucky, where Chipley's grandfather, the Rev. Stephen Chipley, was one of the founding citizens of Lexington, Kentucky.
 Dr. Chipley was renowned for his work relating to brain diseases and held two jobs: a professor of medicine at Transylvania University and the warden of the Eastern Asylum for the Insane in Lexington.

-Chipley moved with his parents back to Lexington when he was four years old, and was raised for all of his formative years in Kentucky.
 He graduated from the Kentucky Military Institute and Transylvania University.
+Afterwards, he worked as a clerk for the T.H.
+Hunt & Co. in Louisville, Kentucky, which manufactured bags and rope.